Step by Step Guide to Get Nanny Certified

 Credentials are valid for three (3) years.
 Whenever possible, the certification should be communicated with the dates.
 For example, Jane Smith, PNCP 2022-2025.

-To maintain the certification, you will need to submit a current CPR and First Aid certification, 20 clock hours or 5 credit hours of continuing education training from any reputable training organization including the annual conference and pay a renewal fee.
+To renew your certification, you will need to submit a current CPR and First Aid certification, 20 clock hours or 5 credit hours of continuing education training from any reputable training organization including the annual conference, a background check and pay the renewal fee.
 If you hold a current credential, you do not have to retake the proficiency exam.
 If your credential has expired, you will have to repeat the certification process.

 Frequently Asked Questions…